 Loaded Vegan Baked Potatoes

-- Pour the can of vegetarian chili in a microwave-safe bowl and heat for a minute or two until the ingredients are good and warm.
+- Pour the vegan chili in a microwave-safe bowl and heat for a minute or two until warmed through

 - Once the potatoes are done and have cooled enough to handle, use a fork to make a dotted vertical line on top of each potato.
 Press in the sides together to open the potatoes.
 Use the fork to push the potato flesh up and out.

 - Place a little bit of vegan butter and some vegetable broth on the inside of each cut potato.
 Use a fork to gently "mash" the broth and butter into the potato flesh a bit.
 This step makes the potato flesh fluffier and moist.

 - Top each potato with warmed vegetarian chili, green onion, vegan sour cream, and shredded vegan cheese.
 Place potatoes on a plate and microwave them in 30-second to 1-minute increments until the cheese has melted.

 - Finish by topping with vegetarian bacon bits, if desired.

 (The products above contain sponsored links to products we use and recommend)

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

 This post was originally published in 2013 and was updated to include new photos, new text, and an updated recipe in 2021.